eric-rosen/pokemon-ai/blog/starting.md

 # My strategy ideas
 - Switching MaxDamage
     - MaxDamage agent, but if I can switch to a better pokemon to kill you, I do it
+    - Issues:
+        - it loses to random in rock/paper/sccissor because random switches, causing my agent to switch, and so instead of doing damage i just switch around. i mostly lose since they got lucky causing burn on my pokemon so i slowly die.
+            - takeaway: need to prioritize more damage over switching so much

 # Agent specification
 def Class(Player):